stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 8. Add 25ul - 50ul to the center of each membrane
 9. Allow 5 minutes to dissolve DNA
 10. Pipette up and down to remove from membrane
-11. Measure volume removed if the volume exceeds the amount added in step 8 (that is if the wells were not dry)
+11. Measure volume removed if the volume exceeds the amount added in step 8 and if the wells were not dry.

 #### Notes: